 As I write this, another hurricane is looming and remains a threat for the Eastern United States.
 Only time will tell whether we’ll need to prepare for another hit or it will spin off harmlessly into the Atlantic.

 But storms are actually vital for us.
-God uses them not only to reveal himself but to shape us to become more like Christ.
+God uses difficulty not only to reveal himself but to shape us to become more like Christ.

 It’s not just that storms teach.
 It’s that there are lessons we can only understand in a storm.